 Whether you’re looking for something dark and gritty, something colourful and fun, or something to pay with your friends, we’ve got you covered here at The Loadout while you wait for all the new PS5 games.

-These are the best PS5 RPG games:
+The best PS5 RPG games

 - Scarlet Nexus